egorTorshin/QDeep-Satellite_Placement/README.md

 * A specific number of constellations in our final solution (i.e. encourage the solution to have `k` constellations)

-## Code Specifics

-We add weights to each constellation such that we are favoring constellations with a high coverage (aka high score).
-This is done with `bqm.add_variable(frozenset(constellation), -score)`.
-Note that `frozenset` is used to convey the concept that each variable in the model is a set of individual satellites, and the ordering does not matter.
-Incidentally, the code that defines the variables iterates over only the combinations (not the permutations), so defining the variables as tuples would work just as well (however, `set` cannot be used because the variables must be immutable).

 ## References